QNanoLab/MOFT/Readme.md

   - `vsh` generate the Vector Spherical Harmonics (vsh) and the near- and far-field versions of the Well-defined Helicity Multipoles.
   - Miscellaneous auxiliary functions: `beam`, `coordinates_converter`, `equilibrium_point_finders`, `multipolar_fields_forces_plots`, and `summation_of_multipoles`.

 - `TRANSLATION_MATRICES` contains precalculated displacement matrices to improve the speed of the multipole expansion for displaced beams.
-This matrices, that were precalculated for different diplacements, can be iteratively combined and applied to the on-focus Beam Shape Coefficients to generate displaced beams.
+These matrices, which were precalculated for different displacements, can be iteratively combined and applied to the on-focus Beam Shape Coefficients to generate displaced beams.

 - The main program `OT_EQUILIBRIUM_POINT_ANALYSIS.py` calculates the optical forces and torques at the equilibrium point of the optical trap.